 These types of drugs are also known for treating major depressive disorder and many anxiety disorders.

-However, due to the vast selection of different antidepressants to choose from, it may take months before you find the right drug
+However, due to the vast selection of different antidepressants to choose from, it may take months before you find the right treatment.

-But according to a new study, science is starting to change that.
+But according to a new study, science may be starting to change that.

 Researchers at the Semel Institute for Neuroscience and Human Behavior at UCLA conducted a study which aimed at predicting the effectiveness of an antidepressant using brainwave recordings.